cnobles/iGUIDE/README.md

-# iGUIDEseq
+# iDSBseq
-Bioinformatic pipeline for processing iGUIDEseq samples.
+Bioinformatic pipeline for processing iDSBseq and GUIDE-seq samples.